neondatabase/website/content/guides/self-hosting-umami-neon.md

  * create 2 "app" machines
 ```

-Once this is deployed, you are left with just one step, i.e. to set the `DATABASE_URL` environment variable that we obtained in the previous section.
-Let's get to it in the next section.
+Once the deployment is ready, you are left with just one step &#8212; to set the `DATABASE_URL` environment variable that we obtained in the previous section.
+We'll do that in the next section.

 ## Configure Neon Postgres as serverless database for self-hosted Umami analytics